 Key Takeaways

-The Philadelphia Phillies fired manager Rob Thomson after a dismal 9-19 start to the season and promoted bench coach Don Mattingly as interim manager.
-Mattingly led the team to a 7-0 victory in his debut game against the San Francisco Giants, with Jesús Luzardo pitching seven shutout innings.
+The Philadelphia Phillies fired manager Rob Thomson following a poor start to the season and promoted bench coach Don Mattingly as interim manager.
+The move comes amid significant underperformance from a team with high expectations.

-• Philadelphia Phillies fire manager Rob Thomson after a poor start to the season
+- Phillies fire manager Rob Thomson after 9-19 start

-• Jesús Luzardo pitches seven shutout innings in Mattingly's first game as manager
+- Jesús Luzardo pitches seven shutout innings in Mattingly's first game

 Mattingly led the Phillies to a 7-0 victory in his debut game against the San Francisco Giants on Tuesday night.
 Jesús Luzardo, who had struggled in previous starts, pitched seven shutout innings with eight strikeouts and no walks.
 The team's performance marked a significant turnaround from their recent losing streak.